yousufalii/Acadia-LMS-backend/README.md

-# SmartEd LMS Backend
+# Acadia LMS Backend

-Welcome to the SmartEd LMS Backend repository! 🏫 This powerful backend system is designed to support your Learning Management System (LMS) website, providing a seamless experience for managing assignments, quizzes, announcements, attendance, and results.
+Welcome to the Acadia LMS Backend repository! 🏫 This powerful backend system is designed to support your Learning Management System (LMS) website, providing a seamless experience for managing assignments, quizzes, announcements, attendance, and results.

 ## Prerequisites